-As we enter into 2013, Western civilization, the product of thousands of years of striving, hangs in the balance.
+As we enter into 2019, Western civilization, the product of thousands of years of striving, is in decline.
 Degeneracy is everywhere before our eyes.
 As the West sinks into tyranny, will Western peoples defend their liberty and their souls, or will they sink into the tyranny, which again has raised its ugly and all devouring head?